csaba-schmidtmayer/fullstack_capstone/README.md

 This repository is the project code for the final capstone project of the Udacity Fullstack Nanodegree.
 It follows the default specification for creating a management interface for a casting agency.

+The project demonstrates a backend through which coworkers of a casting agency with different authority levels can keep an up-to-date inventory of actors and movies.
+Since this project is a backend only, it must be interacted with by command line (curl) or tools like [Postman](https://www.postman.com).

 ## Testing the API locally

 ### Installing Python Dependencies